AhmedMousa-ag/ML_Papers_Under_5_Minuts/Production/Monitoring and explainability of models in production.md

-# Spotlight
+# Monitoring and Explainability of Models in Production

 Authors spot light on the cruciality of provisioning ML models, where they discuess key areas including *model performance*, *data monitoring*, *detecting outlier drifts*, and *model explain-ability* as well as open source solutions.
 ## Challenges

-* Design systems that monitor live deployments and take action or raise alerts when events impacts model performance.
+* Designing systems that monitor live deployments and take action or raise alerts when events impacts model performance.

 * Inability to detect model performance degradation can lead to stale models and increased technical debt.

 * Measuring model performance implies having timely access to labels for live data which is mostly not available due to operational and financial constraints.

 * Monitoring systems requires functionality to determine when significant changes to data and predictive distributions happen.

 * Building trust in ML systems and make decision process transparent as models often are *black boxes*.